discoverdurham/DD-website/printable-itineraries/README.md

 To apply these classes to content in the rich text editor, click on the `<>` button to switch to HTML view, locate the element you'd like to add the behavior to, and type `class="ddx-print-hide"` or `class="ddx-print-reveal"` inside the opening tag.

-So for example, if I have `<p>Hello printer.</p>` in my text, and I only want it to be visible when printed, then I can add the neccesary class to the opening tag like so: `<p class="ddx-print-reveal">Hello printer.</p>`
+So for example, if I have `<p>Hello printer.</p>` in my text, and I only want it to be visible when printed, then I can add the necessary class to the opening tag like so: `<p class="ddx-print-reveal">Hello printer.</p>`

 ## Browser Support
 The custom print styles for itineraries are best supported in Chrome, Firefox, and Safari desktop browsers.